 Vaccine production cannot be set up overnight on a greenfield site.
 And the on-site expertise of skilled workers, availability of refrigeration equipment and high-tech ingredients needed to produce the serum are limited.
 Without entrepreneurial thinking with the prospect of patent protection, vaccines would not have been available so quickly, nor would companies be able to supply billions of doses.
-Removing patent protection would not facilitate that even a single dose of vaccine would be available more quickly.
-In fact, the opposite would likely be true: original manufacturers would no longer have an incentive to participate in making vaccines available worldwide as quickly as possible.
-Retrofitting existing vaccine factories would also be counterproductive, as the production of other important vaccines would then have to be stopped.
-To our knowledge, there are no vacant vaccine factories anywhere.
-Even India, which develops its own vaccines, is desperately looking for production capacity worldwide.
-That is why pharmaceutical companies rely on establishing production cooperation.
+With the removal of patent protection, not a single dose of vaccine will be available more quickly.
+In addition, the original manufacturers lose an incentive to participate in the fastest possible global supply of vaccines in the event of new virus variants or other pathogens.

 Vaccine manufacturers working with the COVAX initiative will be able to expand their production capacity quickly and sustainably through upfront purchase commitments and advance payments.
 This will involve delivery volumes, delivery dates and very moderate prices.
 By the end of 2021, COVAX should have at least two billion doses of vaccine available to overcome the acute phase of the pandemic.